MSU graduate Lauren Heberling shared how the little things in life can create changes in the world around us.

 Watch Lauren Heberling's student speech from the CANR Spring Commencement Celebration on May 16, 2020 (starts 8:07).

 Lauren Heberling studied agribusiness management and food industry management and graduated from the College of Agriculture and Natural Resources at Michigan State University.
 She received the 2020 CANR Outstanding Student Leadership Award, one of the college’s highest undergraduate student awards.
-Heberling is the first generation in her family to earn a bachelor’s degree.
+Heberling grew up on a dairy farm and is the first generation in her family to earn a bachelor’s degree.
 Following graduation, she began working within the appraisal department at Greenstone Farm Credit Services in East Lansing, Michigan.